Olamyy/safe-struct/README.md

 ```
 ## Lib.struct vs safestruct vs construct

-The Python binary handling ecosystem has two main poles:
+The Python binary packing ecosystem has two main poles:
 - The low-level built-in (`Lib.struct`)
 - The high-level DSL (`construct`).

 safestruct is designed to occupy the safe middle ground.

-## safestruct vs. Construct
 While Construct solves many of the safety issues with struct, it introduces its own powerful but complex DSL.
 This makes it overkill for simple, fixed-layout protocols and introduces performance overhead.

 **SafeStruct is not a replacement for Construct**.
 If you need dynamic arrays, conditional parsing, or complex bit-level manipulation, Construct is the better choice.
 If you just need a safe, fast, fixed-size C struct equivalent in Python, safestruct is the answer.